-Trail Features: Mostly wooded trails with climbs & descends, some up to 150' each, occasionally slippery or tricky in wintery or wet weather.
-Restroom access uncertain November to April.
+Trail Features: Mostly wooded trails with climbs & descends, some up to 150'.
+Restroom access is uncertain November to April except when museum is open.
 Coralberry Trail loops around Big Bone Lake which is partially visible at times through the woods, fully visible where trail crosses an earthen dam.
-Cedar Run and Bison Spur were created by Sierra Club's NKY Group in early 2000s.
+Cedar Run and Bison Spur were created by NKY Sierra Club in early 2000s.
 Coralberry and Cedar each cross wooden footbridges over creeks.
-A section of Bison Spur parallels the fenced pasture where the herd is often visible.
+Bison Trace parallels the fenced pastures where the herd is often visible.